 What is EPS meaning?

 EPS, or Earnings Per Share, represents how much profit a company makes for each outstanding common stock share.
-It is a key measure for investors to evaluate a company's profitability on a per-share basis, offering insights into its financial condition and potential for shareholder earnings.
+It is a key measure for investors to evaluate a company’s profitability on a per-share basis, offering insights into its financial condition and potential ability to generate earnings for shareholders.

 How is diluted EPS calculated?